 This includes removed relatives you have not seen recently like Aunt Rose, remember her?

-There are a few other sticky situations to keep in mind.
+There are a few other sticky situations to keep in mind when it comes to wedding guest list etiquette.
 Are you going to allow guests to bring a plus-one or allow guests to bring children?
 This is a personal preference you should make with your fiancé(e).
 Make it together!
 Consider if you really, really want a bridesmaid or groomsmen to bring a plus-one that they have only been dating for a week.
 Is he/she really a special significant other worth spending precious pennies on?
 Or consider if you really, really want a child at the ceremony or reception.
 Think: they could start to cry.
 Or worse, steal the spotlight with their cuteness!
 If that is the case, it might be a good excuse to say goodbye to them on the guest list.
 Go with your gut.
 If you do not want to hurt feelings, then compromise.

 Last but not least, you should use WeddingWire’s FREE guest list tool to stay organized!